simpleanalytics/blog/_posts/2022-03-17-google-to-sunset-universal-analytics-in-2023.md

 title: Google to sunset Universal Analytics in 2023
 author_slug: iron
 author: Iron Brands
 excerpt: "In the announcement, Google states that G4 Analytics is “the new standard” in today’s challenging business environment.
-But is “the new standard” is really up to standard when it comes to privacy-friendliness?"
+But is “the new standard” really up to standard when it comes to privacy-friendliness?"
 image: https://assets.simpleanalytics.com/blog/socials/google-kill-universal-analytics.png
 lang: en
 ---